 Summing It All Up

 It takes more than a piece of paper to make a technical writer, but you already knew that.
 These are some certification options to help sharpen your skills throughout your career.
-Whether you’re just starting your technical writing foray or you’re deep into your career, there’s always something to learn.
-All it takes is some research and willingness to grow.
+Whether you’re just starting your technical writing foray or are deep into your career, there’s always something to learn.
+All it takes is some research and a willingness to grow.

 - It’s Called Customer Experience, Not Prospect Experience - October 14, 2021